a-barton/cdk-tech-test/TECH_TEST_INSTRUCTIONS.md

 - The cache cluster must have its own security group - all security groups must be configured correctly to facilitate traffic FROM the app backend ECS tasks TO the cache cluster.
 - Traffic to the cache cluster must be over port 6379.
 - The app backend ECS tasks need to be provided with the cache cluster's endpoint address, such that each application backend knows how to reach the cache - the exact mechanism of how is up to you.

+## Exercise 4 - Any suggestions or critique?
+Do you think this IaC approach could be improved, optimised or potentially even completely reworked?

+If so, please document your suggestions/critique (e.g. within a new markdown file at the root of the repo).

+For each suggestion/critique please include:
+- Your rationale for why the current approach is problematic or lacking.
+- A description of how exactly you would suggest it be modified or reworked.
+- Your rationale for why your proposed change would improve the approach.